“Eco-Tourism in India: A Refreshing Journey through a Highly Diversified Nature”

 Ranthambore National Park, Rajasthan

-Popular for its tiger population, the Ranthambore National Park that covers an area of 392 square kilometers is another best eco-tourism destination in India having diverse landscape layered by dry deciduous forest.
-The Ranthambore National Park is home to several animal and bird species that include the tiger, leopard, nilgai, wild boar, sambar, hyena, sloth bear and chital among the mammal species AND Graylag Goose, Woodpeckers, Indian Gray Hornbills, Parakeets, Asian Palm Swift, Dove, Sandpipers, Gulls, Terns, Great Crested Grebe, Eagles, Darters, Cormorants, Flamingos, Ibis, Pelicans, Storks, Pittas, Shrikes, Treepies, and more among the bird species.
+Popular for its tiger population, the Ranthambore National Park which covers an area of 392 square kilometres is another best ecotourism destination in India having diverse landscapes layered by dry deciduous forest.
+The terrain of the national park ranges between open bush land and impregnable forests.
+Besides tigers, Ranthambore National Park is home to a rich collection of plants, animals and bird species including tiger, leopard, nilgai, wild boar, sambar, hyena, sloth bear and chital among the mammal species.
+You can also spot birds like Greylag Goose, Woodpeckers, Indian Gray Hornbills, Parakeets, Asian Palm Swift, Dove, Sandpipers, Gulls, Terns, Great Crested Grebe, Eagles, Darters, Cormorants, Flamingos, Ibis, Pelicans, Storks, Pittas, Shrikes, Treepies here.
+There are several ecotourism activities in the national park such as nature and cultural heritage interpretation, guided nature walks, birdwatching, camping in particular areas which promote an appropriate connection with nature.

 Where to stay: Vanya Vilas